process-analytics/bpmn-visualization-R/README.md

 </div>
 <br>

-This R package is an interface to the [BPMN Visualization](https://github.com/process-analytics/bpmn-visualization-js) library (TypeScript).
+This R package is an interface to the [BPMN Visualization](https://github.com/process-analytics/bpmn-visualization-js) library (TypeScript). \
+It enables to visualize the execution data of the processes on BPMN diagrams, using overlays, style customization and interactions.

 ## ♻️ Usage
 ### Installation